Duncan Scott-Ford: Trial and execution

 In order to keep Scott-Ford in custody, an order was issued under Defence Regulation 18B for him to be detained.
 He was sent to Camp 020, an interrogation centre based at Latchmere House on Ham Common in southwest London where he complied with the authorities, although he became increasingly alarmed as he began to understand the seriousness of his situation.
 Professor A. W. B. Simpson, a historian of detention without trial, has speculated that Scott-Ford was offered his life in return for additional information on the Germans' intelligence system, but had no more to give.

-Scott-Ford was charged under the Treachery Act 1940, and after an in camera trial before Mr Justice Birkett, was convicted on 16 October.
-The only sentence on conviction under the Treachery Act was death; it was the first occasion on which Birkett had found himself pronouncing a death sentence.
-Interviewed in 1959 by John Freeman on Face to Face, Birkett said that he "had always rather dreaded it, but when the actual moment came, I did it without the slightest trace of emotion".
+Scott-Ford was charged under the Treachery Act 1940, and after an in camera trial before Mr Justice William Norman Birkett, was convicted on 16 October 1942.
+The only sentence on conviction under the Treachery Act 1940 was death; it was the first occasion on which Birkett had found himself pronouncing a death sentence.
+Interviewed in 1959 by John Freeman on the television series Face to Face, Birkett said that he "had always rather dreaded it, but when the actual moment came, I did it without the slightest trace of emotion".

 Camp 020 were asked for their recommendation on whether Scott-Ford should be reprieved.
 The commandant wrote that there were no reasons for a reprieve: "Indeed, there may well be many who will agree that death by hanging is almost too good for a sailor who will encompass the death of thousands of his shipmates without qualm."
-Scott-Ford was hanged by Albert Pierrepoint at 9:00 am on 3 November 1942 at Wandsworth Prison.
+Scott-Ford was hanged by Albert Pierrepoint at 9:00 am local time on 3 November 1942 at Wandsworth Prison in London.

-The details of his trial had been kept secret until Scott-Ford was dead.
+The details of his trial were kept secret until Scott-Ford was dead.
 The next day's papers reported that he had betrayed his country for £18, and died in consequence, as a warning to other Merchant Navy sailors who might have been approached.